 “Yes.
-But you’ll only announce when you have to.”
+But you’ll announce only when you have to.”

 “And where’s the microphone?”

 Dave pulled open another drawer and withdrew what looked like something out of airport scenes in 1940s movies, a flat microphone on a handle, a lollypop.
 “You just plug it in here,” he said, putting the jack into an opening above one of the pots.
-“You use it during an emergency and say ‘One moment please.”
+“You use it during an emergency and say, ‘One moment please.’ ”

 Was he telling me even what to say?
 “But what if the compressor goes off while I’m talking?”
 I asked.